Our verdict

 Responsiveness is not its best trait

-In the Winflo 9 the softness takes its toll and the ride is not particularly lively.
-Judging by the comments from users and testers, the shoe could use some improvements on this aspect.
+In the Winflo 9, the softness takes its toll and the ride is not particularly lively.
+The shoe could use some improvements in this aspect.

 As with life, you can't have it all without paying the price.
 At $100, you're not going to get the bouncy ride and energy return you might want.
 That's why the Winflo features a low-cost EVA-based foam, which is suitable for most runners but falls short in performance when compared to React and, especially, ZoomX.